bgruening/docker-galaxy-stable/README.md

 this includes the setup of a public available webservice that needs to be maintained, or that the Tool-user needs to either setup a Galaxy Server by its own or to have Admin access to a local Galaxy server.
 With docker, tool developers can create their own Image with all dependencies and the user only needs to run it within docker.

-The Image is based on [Debian/wheezy](http://www.debian.org/). and all recommended Galaxy requirements are installed.
+The Image is based on [Ubuntu 14.04 LTS](http://releases.ubuntu.com/14.04/) and all recommended Galaxy requirements are installed.

 Usage